Conference Report

 320 PARTICIPANTS, 20+ COUNTRIES, 8 VENUES, 130+ SESSIONS, & 100+ SPEAKERS

 The Global Placemaking Summit in Toronto was a unique opportunity to learn from, support, and shape the global placemaking movement.
 This event was designed to celebrate, support, and shape the evolution of placemaking learning, leadership, advocacy, and action.
-Participants worked to strengthen and connect the 30+ national and regional placemaking networks and build on the placemaking agenda developed at the first Placemaking Summit in Mexico City in November 2023.
+Participants worked to strengthen and connect the 30+ national and regional placemaking networks and build on the placemaking agendas developed at the first Placemaking Summit in Mexico City in November 2023.

 The Summit had five main goals: